tecolicom/Term-ANSIColor-Concise/README.md

 the end of the line, which means filling the area by background color.
-When Erase Line is explicitly found in the start sequence, it is copied to just before (not after) ending reset sequence, with preceding sequence if necessary, to keep the effect even when the text is wrapped to multiple lines.
+When Erase Line is explicitly found in the start sequence, it is copied to just before (not after) ending reset sequence, with preceding sequence if necessary, to keep the effect of filling line even if the text is wrapped to multiple lines.

 See ["ENVIRONMENT"](#environment) section.